-Rochester Art Collectors has suspended all programs for the time being due to the COVID-19 pandemic.
+Rochester Art Collectors has suspended all in-person programs for the time being due to the COVID-19 pandemic.

 The following programs that were scheduled have been canceled: